Head Racing & Regattas

 What to expect at a head race

 For say a large event like Head of the River the start times are determined by the tide so can either be early morning or afternoon.
 There are considerable logistics required to organise a head race so that hundreds of crews start at the correct time and in the correct order and participating clubs need to familiarise themselves fully with the course map, launching and landing areas, crossing points and any hazards.
 After launching, you will make your way to your 'holding pen', marshals on the river bank will instruct crews where they need to be.
 The paddle to the start line is a good opportunity to do some warm up drills.
 Depending on your race number there is the possibility of a long wait for your turn to cross the start line so make sure you have plenty of layers on.
 The cox will instruct the crew to get ready several minutes before the race at which point you remove layers, take on fluids, make last minute checks and get your 'race head' on.
-Cross the start line, execute the race plan as set out by your coach and keep focused.
+Cross the start line, execute the race plan as set out by your coach.
+During the race there will be plenty of distractions, be it other crews nearby, supporters on the riverbank and calls from race marshells, keep focused and keep your eyes in the boat, the only person you should be listening to is the cox.
 After crossing the finish line there will be little time to rest as you will need to clear the finish area for other crews behind you.
-You will make your way to the instructed landing area using the provided navigation pattern.
-When safe to do so, get out of the boat and return it to your trailer area as soon as possible, collect your blades as soon as your boat is safely on trestles.
+Your cox will steer you to the instructed landing area using the provided navigation pattern.
+When instructed and it is safe to do so, get out of the boat and return it to your trailer area as soon as possible, collect your blades as soon as your boat is safely on trestles.
 Derig you boat, place it in the correct position on the trailer and secure it with straps.
-If you are boat and equipment is safely stowed, offer to help other Twickenham crews with their loading duties.
+If your boat and equipment is safely stowed, offer to help other Twickenham crews with their loading duties.
 Have a well deserved pint.

 Also called a regatta racing, in this form of racing all the competing boats start at the same time from a stationary position and the winner is the boat that crosses the finish line first.
 The number of boats in a race typically varies between two to eight, but any number of boats can start together if the course is wide enough.